- Where to go

 - Malmö

-Whether you’re into Michelin star restaurants, vegetarian cuisine, freshly fried falafel or traditional Swedish food – Malmö has it all.
-We have listed three of our favourite Malmö restaurants at the moment.
+Whether you’re into Michelin star restaurants, vegetarian cuisine or freshly fried falafel – Malmö has it all.
+We have listed five Malmö restaurants that never seem to go out of fashion.

 Vollmers